 Oil press: Oil is not only for cooking, it is also for soap making, food preservation, and health and skin care.
 The problem is that oil doesn’t store well.
 An oil press will allow you to extract oils from nuts or seeds.

 Old medical books: While treatments can be found in old medical books, their most important use is to diagnose disease symptoms.
 Many diseases have been near eradicated and medical books no longer teach students what they look like.
 These diseases will likely reemerge in a TEOTWAWKI scenario.

 Pencils/pens/paper: We hardly use them anymore, but they will become more desirable and more valuable later.
 Make sure you have enough.

 Reading glasses: We age and along with that comes reading difficulties once we hit middle age.
 Keep several pairs, in case you lose or break them … which you will.

 Salt: No, you’re not storing enough for eating or food preservation.
 It never goes bad.
 Store more.

-Slingshot: Silent, deadly, and accurate with practice, the sling shot is a way to defend yourself and hunt small game, even when ammo runs out.
-Rocks can be used effectively if you have practice under your belt.
+Slingshot: Silent, deadly, and accurate with practice, the sling-shot is a way to defend yourself and hunt small game, even when ammo runs out.
+Rocks can be used effectively if you have some practice under your belt.
 Make sure everyone in your group has at least one.